Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Foreground region detection

-where $A$ is a projection matrix.
-Meanwhile, the constant part is omitted, as it is insignificance in a optimization problem.
-Thus Problem (\ref{eq33}) is the standard form of the first-order MRFs.
-It can be solved exactly using graph cuts \cite{YOR2001}.
+where $A$ is a projection tensor.
+The constant part of Model (\ref{eq32}) is omitted because it is insignificant in an optimization problem.
+Model (\ref{eq33}) is the standard form of a first-order Markov Random Field, and can be solved exactly using graph cuts \cite{YOR2001}.